 Estimate a potential customer’s value.

 Weigh the cost of doing business with clients versus the revenues that could be generated by providing them with a product or service.
 Does the potential revenue exceed the cost?
 Factor in the time it will take to meet with the client on an ongoing basis.
 How many of your employees will spend time on this account?
-Here’s a tool you can use for calculating value.
-And here are a couple of article from major business magazines, Entrepreneur and Inc. about why lifetime value is important.
+It’s important to know the total revenue you can realistically expect from a single customer account for the entirety of the business relationship.
+Here’s a tool you can use for calculating a customer’s lifetime value (LTV).

 Remember, creating these lists is part science and part art.
 Be flexible and creative; you and your staff will come up with ideas and methods beyond these that work well for your business.

-If you have staff that can dedicate time to the project, start with a big goal.
+If you have a team that can dedicate time to the project, start with a big goal.
 Find someone in your company who doesn’t mind doing some detective work: building a list requires phone calls and digging through websites and other online sources.

-For small businesses, I recommend starting small so the task isn’t overwhelming.
+For modest businesses, I recommend starting small, so the task isn’t overwhelming.
 Perhaps compile data on 200 potential customers.
 If that sounds like too many, go for 100.
 But start somewhere.
 Do what you can do and gradually build on it.

-2. Have staff add their ideal prospects to list.
+2. Have staff add their ideal prospects to the list

 Using the qualities of an “ideal” customer that you came up with, create a list of prospective clients.
-Names can come from a number of sources.
+Names can come from several sources.
 Make sure everyone involved in sales and marketing in your company contributes to the list.

 Names can come from:

-3. Do research online and on phone to complete client information form
+3. Do research online and on phone to complete a client information form

 With your targeted prospect list in hand, you can go forward with your direct mail campaign.
 Here are the steps.